medic/cht-core/INSTALL.md

 In **Windows**: Press `Windows+r`, type `cmd` then `enter`.

-Now that you have a terminal, type:
+Now that you have a terminal, navigate to the directory with the `docker-compose.yml` file, and type:

 ```sh
 docker-compose up